 When you are both confident, pass them the tissue and let them get on with it.

 Nasal Aspirators are extremely useful, especially at night when they do not have the energy to blow their own nose.

-There are many different types of Nasal Aspirator, but they all serve a purpose and at least one of them should be in your first aid kit.
+There are many different types of Nasal Aspirators, but they all serve a purpose and at least one of them should be in your first aid kit.

-All you need to do is set up your Oil Diffusers with water and a few drops of Olbas Oil and let the magic happen.
-Try to keep it out of their way, because we all know what Toddlers are like with something new.
+All you need to do is set up your oil diffuser with water and a few drops of Olbas Oil and let the magic happen.
+Try to keep it out of their way, because we all know what toddlers are like with something new.